Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended 2023, Kurunjang had a median income among taxpayers of $50,559.
-The average income stood at $57,536.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Kurunjang had a median income among taxpayers of $50,559 with an average level of $57,536.
 This is below the national average and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
-Based on Wage Price Index growth of 8.25% since financial year ended 2023, current estimates would be approximately $54,730 (median) and $62,283 (average) as of September 2025.
-According to the Census conducted in 2021, household, family and personal incomes all rank modestly in Kurunjang, between the 28th and 38th percentiles.
-Income analysis reveals that the predominant cohort spans 37.3% of locals (4,160 people) with incomes ranging from $1,500 to 2,999, reflecting patterns seen in the region where 32.8% similarly occupy this income range.
-Housing affordability pressures are severe, with only 83.4% of income remaining after housing costs, ranking at the 38th percentile.
+Based on Wage Price Index growth of 8.25% from July 2023 to September 2025, current estimates would be approximately $54,730 (median) and $62,283 (average).
+According to the Census conducted in August 2021, household incomes rank at the 28th percentile, family incomes at the 31st percentile, and personal incomes at the 38th percentile in Kurunjang.
+Income analysis reveals that 37.3% of locals (4,163 people) fall into the $1,500 - 2,999 income category.
+Housing affordability pressures are severe with only 83.4% of income remaining after housing costs, ranking at the 38th percentile.

 Frequently Asked Questions - Income